Updated January 21, 2021.

 Right to Opt Out of the Sale of Personal Information.
 If you are a California resident, the CCPA gives you the right to opt out of the “sale” of your personal information.
 We may sell certain of your information to third parties to provide you with offers and promotions and opportunities that may be of interest to you.

 Under the CCPA, a “sale” is defined to include allowing third parties to receive certain information, such as cookies, IP address, and/or browsing behavior, to deliver interest-based advertising through our products and/or services.
 Advertising, including interest-based advertising, allows us to provide you with offers and information that may be of interest to you.
 Residents of California have the right to opt out of these sales by going to the California Residents Do Not Sell My Data Request form.
 Please note that we do not deliver interest-based advertising to users known or believed to be located in California.
+You can also manage your cookie preferences using the following button:

 Depending on what products or services you use, we may provide the following categories of personal information to third parties to allow entities with whom we have business relationships to use for purposes of improving their products and services: Identifiers, Personal information categories listed in the California Customer Records statute (Cal.
 Civ.
 Code § 1798.80(e)), Commercial information, Geolocation Data and Internet or other similar network activity.